 - Whenever possible, shorten URLs by trimming unnecessary parameters.
 Use the Parameter Handling tool to indicate which URL parameters Google can safely ignore.
 Make sure to use these cleaner URLs for all internal links.
 Consider redirecting unnecessarily long URLs to their cleaner versions or using the rel="canonical" link element to specify the preferred, shorter canonical URL.

 - Wherever possible, avoid the use of session IDs in URLs.
 Consider using cookies instead.
-Check our Webmaster Guidelines for additional information.
+Check our URL guidelines for additional information.

 - If your site has an infinite calendar, add a nofollow attribute to links to dynamically created future calendar pages.